Car-free holidays in The Lake DistrictCumbria

 • For more suggestions of things to do in the area, see our car-free guide to Windermere.

 • Stay at YHA Ambleside, which is right by the water and has private rooms.
 It’s five miles north of the station, an easy bus ride on the 599 or 555.
-Bus 505 stops nearby too.
+Bus 505 stops nearby, too.
 Get off at the stops called Pier or Waterhead Hotel.
-Alternatively, keep going one more stop to the bus station for the cheerful, comfortable Ambleside Inn B&B, which recently had a transformational revamp.
-There are popular dinners in the restaurant and doubles.
+Alternatively, keep going one more stop to the bus station for the cheerful, comfortable Ambleside Inn B&B. There are popular dinners in the restaurant and doubles.
 For an even fancier option, Grasmere’s country-house-style Wordsworth Hotel has views of village or fells from the chandelier-hung bedrooms and of the garden from the jacuzzi.

 1. Penrith

 The pretty market town of Penrith, just north of the National Park, makes a great hub for car-free visitors to the Lake District.
 Fast Avanti West Coast trains from London Euston and Glasgow take about half the time of driving.
-Book in advance for much cheaper tickets.
+Book in advance or search for split tickets for much cheaper tickets.
 Once you’ve got here, there are regular buses to Ullswater, Keswick and beyond.

 • Ullswater, the Lake District’s second largest lake, is just twenty minutes’ bus ride south of Penrith.
 Here, you can stroll through the woods where Wordsworth saw his dancing daffs or catch a boat to Aira Force waterfall.
 Ullswater Steamers leave from Pooley Bridge, at the Penrith end of the lake, several times a day even in winter.
 See Good Journey’s directions.